johnjoshuaramirez/task-api/README.md

 ### 2. Modular Architecture
 This divides the system into independent feature-based modules, such as:

-- auth/ → everything related to login, signup, tokens
+- auth/ → everything related to login, signup

-- task/ → everything related to tasks (controller, service, model)
+- admin/ → everything related to admin

-- comment/ → everything related to comments
+- employee/ → everything related to employee